AgentO3/what-is-devops/README.md

       - AWS, Digial Ocean, Cloud Hosting

 - Enacting Cultural Change
-  - Changing An Existing Culture Is Hard
   - Start Small
     - Automate a simple task
     - Apply to dev environment first
   - Measure Results
-    - Release in a week
+    - Release in a (day, week, month)
     - Time till problem diagnoses
     - Time till problem resolution
   - Be The Spokesperson
+  - Build A Community
+    - Start a
+      - Mailing list
-  - Inlist Supporters
+      - Book club
+      - Excuse to drink beer

 - Hiring DevOps
-  - Don't Hire DevOps
+  - Don't Worry About DevOps Titles
   - Empathetic
-    - Developers, Customers
+    - Developers, Customers, Sales
   - Continuous Improvement
     - Data Nut
+    - Loves learning
-  - Loves Automation
+  - History of Automation
   - Likes To Write Code
+    - A developer who was a sysadmin
-    - Was a developer
+    - A sysadmin who was a developer
   - Meaningful Work > Promotions

 - A Reasonably Plausible Scenario Of DevOps In Action At VividCortex